danielhua23/amdgpu_inferencemax_bounty/README.md

 - [ ] Run benchmarks using provided scripts
 - [ ] Submitted results to the leaderboard (automated in scripts)
 - [ ] Plotted throughput vs. latency curve with all CONC values
-- [ ] Verified >50% of curve data points beat B200 baseline
+- [ ] Verified >50% of curve data points beat baseline, one data point is one CONC value
 - [ ] Prepared technical documentation explaining:
   - [ ] Why your solution works (technical details)
   - [ ] How to reproduce results (step-by-step)